present

 past

-Before knives Bret studied and worked in architecture.
+Before knives, Bret studied and worked in architecture.
 While others thrived in the conceptual and artistic realm, Bret always gravitated toward the practical: how things work, how they’re built, and how form follows function.
-It may not have been the education or career Bret expected, but it taught him one lesson he now consider foundational:
+It may not have been the education or career he expected, but it taught him one lesson he now considers foundational:

 design is iterative.

-When an injury abruptly ended his career in architecture he found comfort in cooking.
-That curiosity slowly grew into a craft, and with encouragement from my partner Emily, he began sharpening knives at the Wolseley Farmers Market with his first venture, Market Sharpening Company.
+When an injury abruptly ended his career in architecture, he found comfort in cooking.
+That curiosity slowly grew into a craft, and with encouragement from his partner Emily, he began sharpening knives at the Wolseley Farmers Market with his first venture, Market Sharpening Company.

-Although the path he may have taken wasn’t exactly straight or apparent, Bret feels he is doing exactly what he is meant to and could not be more content.
+Although the path he took wasn’t exactly straight or obvious, Bret feels he is doing exactly what he is meant to do and could not be more content.